 Resilience, Hardiness & Healthy Boundaries, Parameters

-Boundaries & Parameters
+Counselling For Setting Boundaries & Parameters

-What Are Personal Boundaries Boundaries are the physical and emotional limitations - the parameters we set for us - with or without others.
+Boundary Setting Therapy - What Are Personal Boundaries Boundaries are the physical and emotional limitations - the parameters we set for us - with or without others.
 They can be seen as the loving ways we take care of ourself.
 Our personal boundaries give us a frame - our own framework - what separates us from anyone else, and awareness of our boundaried and coherent sense of self - who we are as a separate human being helps us in creating boundaries.
 Our boundaries and parameters support us taking control of life's challenges, especially if we are feeling insecure or are overly affected by others.
 The boundaries and parameters we have support our will, so we are not easily captured by our desires, so we are not borderless.
 Our personal boundaries are our own caring protection field.
 They give us our internal structure, beginning with being grounded in our own body - our personal space where we begin & end.
 Similar to the borders of a country, our physical boundaries protect our bodies.
 How we feel about our body may be another influence.
 They are our internal support system helping us set limits on us and protect us from physical, emotional & mental overload.
 Our healthy boundaries can support our steadfastness in growing & flourishing from the inside out - our own ground & personal space.
 Our personal boundaries can support us, when things are daunting or if we are overwhelmed.
 They give us a greater emotional robustness (emotional boundaries, emotional resiliency) and support our toleration, perseverance, "stickability".
 Our personal boundaries and parameters can support us from getting distracted, help us focus.
 They are our foundation and assert "this is me".
 At a fundamental level our personal boundaries are when we are pushed so far that we say "No more".
 To build our healthy boundaries & protect us in the world, it helps to get to know our personal vulnerabilities, nurture, respect & care for us, respecting boundaries.
 Healthy boundaries support us with inevitable changes & conflicts.
 Our boundaries enable us to take personal responsibility and give us focus, enabling us to get us off any hooks we have put ourselves on.
 Boundaries counselling and boundary therapy can support you with your personal boundaries, setting boundaries.
+Psychotherapy can explore this with you further.

 - Valuing ourself, taking into account our best interests